lsauthie/nlp/README.md

 ## Workflow
 Note that the output is systematically updated and can be used out of the shell once produced - in case the script should be killed the output is never lost.
 The script can be started again without lost.

-(1) Start the script using python3 ".\main.py"
+* Start the script using python3 ".\main.py"
+* Choose the comparison model you want to use (see change 002 below) - for specific textual information or in case the English is poor, we recommend using (1)
-(2) Choose if you want to run the script for all questions or improve the questions manually (or both)
+* Choose if you want to run the script for all questions or improve the questions manually (or both)
-(3) If you choose to improve the result
+* If you choose to improve the result
-    (3.1) Enter the threshold (minimal success ratio) - all questions under the threashold will be selected
+** Enter the threshold (minimal success ratio) - all questions under the threashold will be selected
-    (3.2) Identify the question you want to work on using an ID
+** Identify the question you want to work on using an ID
-    (3.3) Choose the option a, b or c (see above)
+** Choose the option a, b or c (see above)
-        (3.3.a) 5 Alternatives are identified, you can select the best match using an ID
+*** 5 Alternatives are identified, you can select the best match using an ID
-        (3.3.b) Enter a question manually - 5 alternatives are identified - you can select the best match using an ID
+*** Enter a question manually - 5 alternatives are identified - you can select the best match using an ID
-        (3.3.c) You can use keywords to look for answers - keywords are cumulative which means questions must contain all keywords - you can restart the process at any time - you can enter more than one keyword at a time using a ','
+*** You can use keywords to look for answers - keywords are cumulative which means questions must contain all keywords - you can restart the process at any time - you can enter more than one keyword at a time using a ','

 ## Changes

+* (002) add the possibility to choose between a dummy comparison of keywords (Jaccard) and true similarity using the similarity function of Spacy on keywords based on the model 'en_core_web_lg'
-* file names for "questions", "db" and "output" can be set in the configuration file
+* (001) file names for "questions", "db" and "output" can be set in the configuration file